BaoPham92/js-intro/readme.md

 # LEARNING OBJECTIVES

 - Describe the role Javascript plays alongside HTML and CSS.
-- List and describe the primitive data types.
-- Define and use complex data types.
+- List and describe the primitive data types and common complex data types.
 - Practice proper JS syntax and semantic variable naming.
 - Describe uses of mathematical operators in Javascript.
 - Define type coercion.
 - Explain the difference between `prompt` and `console.log`
 - Differentiate between `true` & `false` && ***truthy*** & ***falsey***
-- Write an if, else if, and else statement in JS
-- Describe why control flow is utilized in computer programming
+- Write an if, else if, and else statement in JS and describe how control flow is used in programming
-- Write a for loop and while loop in JS and differentiate between them
-- Utilize loops to iterate through complex data types
+- Write a for loop and while loop, differentiate between them and use loops to iterate through complex data types

 ## Framing

 We've dabbled with HTML and CSS.
-There's a bit of interactivity we can program through CSS but not nearly enough!
+There's a bit of interactivity we can program through CSS (think `hover`) but not nearly enough!
 How can we start to add logic, data-handling, and behaviors to our web apps? ..
 Enter javascript.

 # HTML, CSS and Javascript (20 min, 0:20)